 |Package||Type||Release||Fixed Version||Urgency||Origin||Debian Bugs|

-[stretch] - golang-1.8 <ignored> (Minor issue, would require rebuilds of affected go-based packages in stable)
+[stretch] - golang-1.8 <ignored> (Minor issue, would require rebuilds of affected go-based packages)

-[stretch] - golang-1.7 <ignored> (Minor issue, would require rebuilds of affected go-based packages in stable)
+[stretch] - golang-1.7 <ignored> (Minor issue, would require rebuilds of affected go-based packages)

 [wheezy] - golang <not-affected> (Vulnerable code introduced later in version 1.1)